data-science-and-stuff/all-about-linear-regression/README.md

-# all-about-linear-regression
+# all-about-linear-regression-with-python
-Talks all about linear regression modelling, including assumptions, data exploration, training, evaluation and predictions!
+This tutorial here will explain all about linear regression.
+Well, not all, but all what you need to know!

 ## Topics Covered
 1. Introduction